LytixDev/tomatoshell/README.md

 - `-n` - total sessions [default:3]
 - `-f` - figlet on

 After installation the program will create a datafolder in `$HOME/.local/share/tomatoshell`.
-Here the alarm is located, `alarm.wav`, and the logfile `tomatoshell_log.csv`.
-The alarm can be swapped out for any other audio file that is compatible when the users chosen audio player.
-The log file is a csv file with its columns being "date,number of sessions,seconds per session".
+Here the alarm, `alarm.wav`, and the logfile `tomatoshell_log.csv` is located.
+The alarm can be swapped out for any other audio file that is compatible with the user's chosen audio player.
+The log file is a csv file with its columns being on the form: "date,number of sessions,seconds per session".
 The `-r` argument only tallies up the time spent in hours.
 Feel free to create some more cool statistics using the data.